Autism Diagnostic Service (LADS)

 Dr Alwyn Kam graduated from Manchester University with a degree in Biochemistry.
 He continued his education by studying Medicine and after qualifying, spent time working as a doctor in Australia for two years.
 He is a Specialty Doctor with the Leeds Autism Diagnostic Service (LADS) for two and half days in a week and Psychiatry of Learning Disability for two and a half days.
 He has maintained a keen interest in autism and other neurodevelopmental conditions.

-As team manager of the Leeds Autism Diagnostic Service Sarah aims to ensure all people accessing the service have the best possible experience.
-Service users are asked for feedback at every stage of the pathway.
+As team manager of the Leeds Autism Diagnostic Service, Sarah aims to make sure all people accessing the service have the best possible experience.

 Joanne works as an Occupational Therapist for the Leeds Autism Diagnostic Service and Leeds Adult ADHD (Attention Deficit Hyperactivity Disorder) Service.
 Joanne brings a wealth of experience to the team having worked in the organisation for 13 years in various teams.
 Joanne qualified as an Occupational Health Therapist in 2005.